ember526/LC/README.md

 ### 268.Missing Number
 1. Very simple solution : if we know a series of consecutive integers starting from 0 and its length, then we know the sum of them; after taking one of them away, the sum changes and we know which one.
 2. We can use this solution because the condition given is very special : starting from 0, consequtive integers.
+### 334.Increasing Triplet Subsequence
+1. The question does not require that we should find all such subsequences.
+We only need to tell if such things do exist.
+2. We need to look at things from a different perspective.
+Ask the question : what is an increasing triplet subsequence?
+3. The interesting thing about this solution is that it amazingly integrate the If-Else Block with the inner nature of increasing subsequence.
+4. PS : what is the thing that we can only go forward and cannot go back?
+Is there any other answer but time?
+Well, I am trying to work out a metophor to this question.
 ### 384.Shuffle an Array
 1. As for the data members, we should always keep the original version as it is required by reset();
 2. To generate a random permutation of a array, we have Fisher-Yates algorithms here : swap every element with a random element before it (or with itself);